Galveston Water Activities: Where to Play, Ride and Splash

 Captain Cody – an area native – offers bay and offshore fishing charters.
 He specializes in catching large fish close to shore but will take visitors as far out as 70 miles.
 Groups receive everything they need to enjoy a day on the water and catch target species.

-Reel Men Fishing Charters also offers several options, such as jetty, near shore, and trips that target specific fish like sharks, flounder and trout.
-Guests can select the best option and gear up for a day full of reeling in the fun.
+Reel Men Fishing Charters also offers several options, such as jetty, near shore, and trips that target specific fish like flounder and trout.
+Guests can select the best option and gear up for a day reeling in the fun.
 Reel Men and Angler Charters also offer sunset and bay cruises.

 Splash at Schlitterbahn